Expanded Solar Access In Nevada: AB 465

 Open-access utilities would have given Nevadans more energy options.
-Increasing this choice at the same time as adding more community solar was deemed as too much at once.
-The Governor, however, stated that the bill would have given community solar an unfair advantage because their regulations are different than electric utilities.
+Increasing this choice at the same time as adding more community solar was deemed too much at once.
+The governor stated that the bill would have given community solar an unfair advantage because their regulations are different than electric utilities.

 Explanation of the AB 465

 Although not getting SB 465 passed was a disappointment, this wasn’t the end of the fight.
 AB 465 is another stab at improving solar accessibility.

 This bill focuses on increasing solar access for those that can’t qualify for solar.
 The twist; it’s through utilities instead of community solar.
 It asks utilities like NV Energy to create expanded solar access programs.

 The issue that some solar activists have with this bill is that it doesn’t promote community solar.
 Instead, it makes utility-scale renewables more appealing.

 This bill only allows between 3-10 community solar projects per service territory.
 Each community-solar project needs to be under 1,000 megawatts.
 All solar generation also needs to be owned and operated by the utility.

 Although this is disheartening, not everyone sees this new bill as all bad.
 Some see it as a stepping stone towards increased community solar projects in the future.

 SB 465 specifies that these programs need 25 percent of participants to be low-income.
 Those who don’t qualify for residential solar can still apply for this program.

 Some factors exclude people from residential solar.
 Low credit, not enough space and rented or leased residences are a couple of these factors, making it difficult for some to install solar.